 Since that day, I became obsessed with hula-hooping.

 After that, my husband’s cousin, who worked ata place where they made professional hula-hoops, gave me one as postpartum gift.
 How nice and perfect!

 It fitted perfectly at the door of our van, so it went with us in our travels back to Mexico.

 Having a hula-hoop available for me to play with at any time was so convenient.
 I couldn’t really do yoga as much during the postpartum period because I never knew how much time my son was going to sleep, and most of the time I would have to jump up and leave the yoga session half done.
-But with hula hooping, even 5 minutes of spinning around made me feel I had given myself a good workout and much well deserved self-care.
+But with hula hooping, even 5 minutes of spinning around made me feel good about moving my body and like I had given myself well deserved self-care.
 I loved hula-hooping.
 It made me feel like a kid; it made me smile.

 For me, this was magical.